JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 > #### Issues !!
 - [ ] image upload via backend not completed yet , the object imagesStringArray gets destroyed when it reaches backend.
-- [ ] logentries.map, Operation `logsentries.find()` buffering timed out after 10000ms is not a function sometimes Mongoose throws error buffering timed out need to handle the error to avoid the breaking of the entire application.
 - [ ] when user types long string without spaces in textbox the textbox overflows when we view it in pop up. https://stackoverflow.com/questions/1731190/check-if-a-string-has-white-space
 - [ ] Need to address the situation where user type space, tabs etc in the textbox https://stackoverflow.com/questions/1172206/how-to-check-if-a-text-is-all-white-space-characters-in-client-side/1173854
+- [x] logentries.map, Operation `logsentries.find()` buffering timed out after 10000ms is not a function sometimes Mongoose throws error buffering timed out need to handle the error to avoid the breaking of the entire application.Solution applied rate limiter for the post request of new travel entry via express-rate-limiter per IP can now request after 10 seconds delay only once.
 - [x] transpilation issue by babel in react with mapboxgl due to incompatibility of react-mab-gl with babel/webpack resolved by explicitly mentioning to not transpile that bundle that caused error and instead use worker loader to transpile that error causing bundle. refer:https://github.com/mapbox/mapbox-gl-js/issues/10173
 - [x] Multipart boundry not found while sending image in body to backend.
 Solved: just remove the headers part where u mention content-type:multipart/formData